-Without a doubt, John Hagee is one of the greatest preachers of our time and a great man of God.
-He has done much to promote the Gospel of Christ and to strengthen the church.
-However, he has two weaknesses: one is the inadequacy of some of his research; the other is his inability to keep himself from making predictions about the Second Coming.
-He has been wrong before about a previous prediction made about the Second Coming of Christ and now he is making more false predictions.
+Without a doubt, John Hagee is one of the greatest preachers of our time and a true man of God.
+He has done much to promote the Gospel of Christ and to strengthen the church in general.
+However, he has two weaknesses: one is the inadequacy of some of his research; the other is his inability to keep himself from making predictions about the Second Coming of Christ.
+He has been wrong before about a previous prediction made about the Second Coming and now he is making more false predictions.
 Generally speaking, there is no quicker way to discredit oneself than to make predictions, especially about something as elusive as the Second Coming.

 Essentially, Haggie has overlooked what Jesus has said about the end times, that "there will be great tribulation, such as has not been from the beginning of the world until now, no, and never will be" (Matt 24:21), meaning that these true signs could not be fulfilled by mere naturally occurring phenomena.
 In other words, the true coming "signs" could not be phenomena that have already happened in the past, and which continue to happen on a periodic basis.
 By contrast, the real "signs in the skies," such as the darkening of the sun and the reddening of the moon, will occur on a scale never before seen.
 It will not be natural (or nature's) blood moons that merely turn the moon slightly reddish, that few people even notice and most people just sleep through.
 No, the signs that Jesus speaks of will literally strike terror into the hearts of all (ungodly) men.
 Haggie stops short of actually setting dates for the "big event" to happen, the one that he says is being preceded by the recent blood moons.
 But these moons have already come and gone and, again, we hardly even noticed.
 Nothing "big" happened; nothing of earth-shaking import; no end-time apocalyptic events of any kind.